Tulip Symbolism: Unlocking the Meaning Behind These Beautiful Flowers

 What Do Tulips Symbolize?

-Red tulips with cremation urn tulip
+Red tulips with tulip cremation urn

 Throughout history, tulips have been associated with different meanings.
 But there’s one meaning that has stayed with this flower across time and cultures: love.